Skyost/Bonsoir/docs/content/docs.md

 </array>
 ```

-Don't forget to edit it according to your needs.
+Don't forget to edit them according to your needs.

 ### macOS